Jayanth-reflex/llm-abliteration-quantization/quantization/README.md

 - Further reading and references

 ## Quickstart
-If you want to get started right away, see the [Practical Usage](quantization_golden_resource.md#8-practical-usage-hugging-face-transformers--bitsandbytes) section in the golden resource.
+If you want to get started right away, see the [Practical Usage](quantization_guide.md#8-practical-usage-hugging-face-transformers--bitsandbytes) section in the comprehensive guide.

 ---